 - The SECURE Act also expands the definition of qualified higher education expenses to include student loan payments and costs of apprenticeship programs up to $10,000 from 529 College Savings Plans, creating more options for families.

 The elimination of stretch IRAs alone is expected to increase federal income taxes paid to Treasury by $15.7 billion over the next 10 years.
-Check out our briefing on the impact of the SECURE Act for more details and emerging alternatives for retirees.

 What to do?